 - Loss of Vitamin D and K from working outside

-In this time and age, we shouldn't have to say you will starve or have to beg for food.
+We shouldn’t have to say you will starve or have to beg for food in this time and age.
 However, there have been times in history this would have been true.
-For some people in our country, this could still be the case because they simply don't have the extra money for more groceries.
-Having a garden has meant the difference between living and starving for a lot of people in history and still is the case for people all over the world.
+This could still be the case for some people in our country because they simply don’t have the extra money for more groceries.
+Having a garden has meant the difference between living and starving for many people in history and still is the case for people all over the world.
 They simply could not afford to have a bad gardening year.

 With that in mind, how do you plan around a bad gardening year?
 There are a variety of ways you can employ to make the most of a bad year:

-- Plant a fall garden or some short growing season crops.
-Green beans, peas, collards, greens, beets and more all are excellent short growing crops that provide good results.
+- Plant a fall garden or some short-growing season crops.
+Green beans, peas, collards, greens, beets, and more are excellent short-growing crops that provide good results.

 - Shop from local growers and the farmer’s markets.
 This might not be your own food from the garden, but local food beats food from Chile or Mexico that might be heavily laced with chemicals and possibly contaminated.

 - When you do have a good year, preserve enough for two years.
 I do this with tomatoes almost every year.
 If you feel that you have too much, you should have enough.

 - Plant crops in containers to avoid soggy garden conditions if you feel that the year will be bad.
 You can always water more or less, move the plants into the shade if it is too hot, and generally control the weather condition’s effect on your plants better.